 INNSA published its ‘Code of Practice, Managing Japanese Knotweed’ in April 2017.

 The code maintains and develops the EA Code of Practice document with updates and INNSA’s standards for managing Japanese knotweed.
-The INNSA Knotweed Code of Practice is available to purchase from the INNSA website for £18.
+The INNSA Knotweed Code of Practice is available to download from the INNSA website.
 It provides those involved in the industry or who encounter knotweed with a standard of best practice.

 Japanese Knotweed Ltd and the Codes of Practice